hashirahmad/netlify-react-public/README.md

 5. `getCardActions` of `Utils` now supports `open in new tab` feature where any external link is opened in a new tab.
 6. Subtle changes to `ProjectsCMS`
 7. Updated `Routes` inline with the new content added to `ProjectCMS`
+8. Added `CorporateExperiences` screen, bare skeleton
+9. Added releveant `CorporateExperiencesCMS` for use later on today
+10. Refined or rather added some comments to main `App.js` and renamed some variable names for cleaner code.

 ## 19-02-2020
 1. `SimpleCard`'s `text` typography component changed from `p` to `div` which allows `text` to be more roubust component as `p` is more limiting.